Bolivian War of Independence: The republiquetas

 During the time of the Republiquetas the radicals in Argentina had succeeded in winning the independence of the country on 25 May 1810.
 Since Charcas was included in the Viceroyalty of Río de la Plata the radicals were interested in freeing Charcas as well.
 The citizens of Charcas showed their support of this through an uprising against the Royalists.
 Three armies were sent over from Argentina from 1810 to 1817.
 The first army sent was led by Juan José Castelli.
 After his victory at Suipacha, he arrested the president of the Audiencia, the intendant of Potosí, as well as a Royalist general.
 The people protested against this act because these people were respected in the community although they were on the opposing side.
 Castelli did not heed their plead but executed them anyway because they would not submit to Argentina.
 The Argentinian army looted, stole, killed, and misused the citizens of Potosí.
 They not only disrespected the women there, they also killed those who attempted to stop this behavior.
 Eventually they left to go conquer Chuquisaca.
 Castelli went from city to city in Charcas freeing the people from Royalist forces, but destroying the cities and mistreating its citizens in the process.
 Despite all of this, he did try to make reforms to free the indigenous and improve their quality of life.
 He finally arrived at the border of Viceroyalty of Lima and stopped and made a treaty with Goyeneche, yet he did not respect the treaty and kept expanding.
 Therefore, on 20 June 1811, Goyeneche attacked Castelli's army in Huaqui, south of Titicaca lake, causing them to flee back toward Argentina.
 They were forced to bypass Oruro and other cities because the people there wanted revenge for the trouble they had caused.
 Goyeneche did not continue pursuing Castelli's army, but instead paused and cared for all the wounded.
 Castelli nonetheless, was eventually run out of the country and the Royalists took control.

 Two more auxiliary armies from Argentina followed but both were eventually defeated.

+Manuel Belgrano led the Second Upper Peru campaign (1812–1813), but was defeated in the battles of Vilcapugio and Ayohuma.
+A third campaign in 1815 was also repelled after a crushing defeat in the Battle of Sipe-Sipe.